 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation Cacti on a Debian 10 (Buster).
+I will show you the step-by-step installation of Cacti on a Debian 10 (Buster).

 Install Cacti Monitoring on Debian 10 Buster